 Puget Sound requires all students to complete a Mathematical Approaches core requirement.
 There are many appropriate routes to doing so for different academic goals.
 In mathematics, computer science, the physical sciences, and certain social science tracks, a sequence of courses leading through calculus is required.
 In other social science disciplines, including business, a foundation in statistics is of primary importance.
 In the arts and humanities, students may choose to complete their requirement with a single introductory mathematics course in statistics or contemporary mathematics.
 Some students may meet the requirement with a course in computer science or logic.

-All Puget Sound graduates must demonstrate foreign language proficiency (except in rare cases when they qualify for a substitution), but this requirement may be met in a number of ways.
+All Puget Sound graduates must demonstrate language proficiency (except in rare cases when they qualify for a substitution), but this requirement may be met in a number of ways.
 Some students may, in fact, have met the requirement upon entry.

-In brief, students may meet the requirement by 1) successfully completing two semesters of foreign language at the 101/102 college level, or one semester of a foreign language at the 200 level or above; 2) passing a Puget Sound foreign language proficiency exam; 3) receiving a score of 4 or 5 on an Advanced Placement foreign language exam or 5, 6, or 7 on an International Baccalaureate Higher Level foreign language exam; or 4) qualifying for an alternative means of fulfilling the requirement on the grounds of a documented learning disability that affects the ability to process language.
+In brief, students may meet the requirement by 1) successfully completing two semesters of language at the 101/102 college level, or one semester of a language at the 200 level or above; 2) passing a Puget Sound language proficiency exam; 3) receiving a score of 4 or 5 on an Advanced Placement language exam or 5, 6, or 7 on an International Baccalaureate Higher Level foreign language exam; or 4) qualifying for an alternative means of fulfilling the requirement on the grounds of a documented learning disability that affects the ability to process language.
 Proficiency examinations will be administered during Orientation Week and at certain times during the academic year.
-Questions about the requirement and the various options for meeting it should be directed to the learning support services coordinator in the Center for Writing, Learning, and Teaching at 253.879.3790 or email@example.com.
+Questions about the requirement and the various options for meeting it should be directed to the learning support services coordinator in the Center for Writing, Learning, and Teaching at 253.879.3790 or firstname.lastname@example.org.

 Puget Sound’s advising philosophy holds that advisors offer counsel, not consent, in helping students formulate their academic programs.
 Students are ultimately responsible for their own academic decisions, though these decisions are better informed when developed with the insight of advisors.
 In that light, an academic advisor’s role is to: